DataToolsPro/SnowUDFExcel/README.md

 SELECT ARRAY_TO_STRING(ARRAY_AGG(to_char(HOLIDAY, 'YYYY-MM-DD')), ',') AS HOLIDAYS
 FROM DB_NAME.SCHEMA_NAME.HOLIDAYS
 )
-SELECT NETWORKWEEKS('2023-01-06' , '2023-01-16' , (SELECT HOLIDAYS FROM holidays_array)) as networkweeks
+SELECT NETWORKWEEKS('2023-01-06' , '2023-01-16' , (SELECT HOLIDAYS FROM holidays_array)) as NETWORKWEEKS
 FROM DB_NAME.SCHEMA_NAME.TABLE_NAME;</CODE>
      </p>
 <p><b>Documentation</b>
 <br/>The function is written in JavaScript and it first checks if any of the inputs are null, if so it returns null.
 Then it converts the input "HOLIDAYS" into a set of holidays, so that it can be easily checked if a date is a holiday or not.
 <br/>The function then sets the current date to the next Monday after the start date and sets the end date to the previous Friday before the end date.
 <br/>The function starts a loop that runs until the current date is less than the end date.
 In each iteration, it checks if the current date is a weekend(Saturday or Sunday) or a holiday.
 If it is not, it increments the "weeks_int" by 1.
-<br/>The function returns the final number of network weeks.
+<br/>The function returns the final number of net work weeks.
 <p/>Please note that this UDF is based on the standard JavaScript Date object, which means it's based on the local timezone.
 Therefore, the result may vary depending on the timezone the Snowflake is running.